Nhlamulo-Mokwena/Library-Management-System/README.md

 # Library-Management-System
-System allowing student to request books and admin process the request
+3 Tier Web Application allowing student to request books and admin to add new books to the liabrary
+#Technologies
+JEE Framework